 Financial debt liabilities included in the aggregate are as follows:

 The relevant sector consists of central government, local government and social security funds, Debt liabilities that constitute also assets held by general government bodies are eliminated throughout the consolidation process.

 The last four year series2 of public debt (outstanding at the end of each year) and GDP is as follows:

 The government securities, that is the debt securities issued by the Treasury on the domestic market ( BOTs, CTZs, CCTs, CCTeus, BTPs, BTP€is and BTPs Italia) and on the international capital markets (Global Bond, MTN and Commercial Paper programs), constitute most of the public debt.

-As of 31 December 2012 the government bonds account for 82 per cent of public debt.
+As at 31st December 2017 the government securities outstanding account for 84% of public debt.

 1 Public debt (or general government debt) is one of the aggregate relevant to the Excessive Deficit Procedure, under art.
 104 of Maastricht Treaty.